isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        }
    }

-Note that depending on the database configuration, many of the parameters may be optional.
+Depending on the database configuration, many of the parameters may be optional.

 Please note that usage of hosts storage is optional.
 A user can define all host reservations in the configuration file, and that is the recommended way if the number of reservations is small.
 However, when the number of reservations grows, it is more convenient to use host storage.
-Please note that both storage methods (configuration file and one of the supported databases) can be used together.
+Please note that both storage methods (the configuration file and one of the supported databases) can be used together.
 If hosts are defined in both places, the definitions from the configuration file are checked first and external storage is checked later, if necessary.

-In fact, host information can be placed in multiple stores.
+Host information can be placed in multiple stores.
 Operations are performed on the stores in the order they are defined in the configuration file, although this leads to a restriction in ordering in the case of a host reservation addition; read-only stores must be